-The Board of Education desires to protect students and employees who choose not to use tobacco from exposure to the use of tobacco products.
+The Board of Education desires to protect students and employees who choose not to use tobacco from exposure to the use of tobacco products, including the effects of secondhand smoke and vapor/aerosol exposure.
 Pursuant to state law, the Board prohibits the use of tobacco products on District premises, in District vehicles, and in all school buildings owned and/or operated by the District.